Dynamic Media Facilities: Why DMF Matters & What’s Happening Now

 The missing pieces: interoperability and orchestration

 If you’re going to build a facility that can shift dynamically from one workflow to another, you need a way to automatically discover, identify, and connect the right resources every time.
 Interoperability and orchestration become essential.
-You can’t rely on custom integrations and one-off vendor silos when the number of endpoints is this large and the workflows are this fluid.
+You can’t rely on custom integrations and one-off vendor silos when dealing with a large number of endpoints and fluid workflows.

 You need a common way to discover resources, call up the right function, connect workflow components dynamically, and do it all in a way that works across systems and vendors.
-You also need a way to keep things synchronized across the workflows you create.
+You need to be sure you don’t spin up functions that consume more compute resources than you have available, and you also need a way to keep things synchronized across the workflows you create.
 These are exactly the problems the JT-DMF is tackling.

 Joint Task Force on Dynamic Media Facilities (JT-DMF)

-The JT-DMF aims to answer questions like: how do you share production resources on a shared compute platform?
+The JT-DMF aims to answer questions like: how do you share production resources on a common compute instance, or across instances?
 How do you connect a flow coming out of one software application to the input of the next function in the chain?
 How do you preserve timing in these software-only, faster-than-realtime environments?
 What does orchestration look like?
 What are the core pieces?
 Is there a common approach across the industry that makes sense?

 To make DMF possible, major industry players including broadcasters and vendors are coming together via the JT-DMF to actively shape the conversation in 4 critical areas: